alexanian/socratic-form-microscopy/_posts/2018-01-28-vegetarian-nutrition.md

 The first time I tried vegetarianism, I ended up deficient in B12.
 Since then, I've realized just <em>how bad</em> vitamin B12 deficiency is (hint: it can cause irreversible neural damage) and resolved to get it right this time.

 I'm currently eating no meat, very little milk, almost no eggs, and a fair amount of cheese.
-I consider clams, oysters, and mussels to be[^1] until I found a recent article arguing for a vegan diet, then <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3662288/">independently checked their nutritional recommendations</a>.
+I consider clams, oysters, and mussels to be <a href="http://archdruidmirror.blogspot.ca/2017/06/retrotopia-public-utilities-private.html">morally (if not taxonomically) vegetables</a>, but am too lazy to eat them regularly.
+To figure out what this diet put me at risk for, I trolled PubMed[^1] until I found a recent article arguing for a vegan diet, then <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3662288/">independently checked their nutritional recommendations</a>.

 Based on this, I've made a number of changes to my diet.
 I now take two vitamins in the morning and a slew of supplements in sugar-free fruit juice when I get home from work[^2].
 I hope the combined effect of this will be to protect me from any nutritional problems.